sunnyvalechha/Devops-Prep/README.md

 * Frontend is Pod A
 * Backend is Pod B
 * Developer has hardcoded the IP of Pod B in enviroment variables of Pod A.
 * K8 pods are ephimeral in nature.
-Pods can go down due to resource of crashloopbackoff or any other issue.
+Pods can go down due to lack of resources or crashloopbackoff or any other issue.
-* Whenever a pod goes donw an Ip of the pod changed.
+* Whenever a pod goes down an Ip of the pod changed.
 If we hardcode the value of Pod B in pod A's env variable this communication fails and leads to 502 bad gateway error to the clients.
-* To avoid this K8 uses a concept called services.
+* To avoid this K8 uses a concept called service discovery.
 Services does not rely on Ip address but it uses a algorithm called Labels & selectors.

 Q: Types of Services in Kubernetes?
 - Various types of Services in K8 majorily 3 types but it also depends on the scope of access.